 (This is where your boss should start reading)

-Here’s how much can change with the proper support, time, and education (CEs):
+Here’s how much can change with the proper support, time, and continuing education:

 - Remember that amalgam we found that needs to be replaced?
-Sure, you (meaning your boss who should also be reading this) can just simply replace it and watch the composite break down in a few years.
-Maybe next time, it becomes a crown, and you’re left with a grouchy patient.
+Sure, you (meaning your boss, who should also be reading this) can just simply replace it and watch the composite break down in a few years.
+Maybe it becomes a crown next time, and you’re left with a grouchy patient.

 - Or, your hygienist could have the time to be able to step back and take a more comprehensive look at the patient’s occlusion, habits, or possible airway issues.
 Maybe they can have the time to ask the appropriate questions that lead to recommending or discussing an occlusal appliance, orthodontics, airway resistance appliances, or the big one that will lead to a happy boss − full mouth rehab!

 Wow, a lot just happened because we had some extra time.
 Moreover, what happens when that patient is done with ortho, and you can confidently fix the wear on those front teeth they’ve been complaining about for years?
 (Hello, veneers!)